Global homotopy theory via partially lax limits: From topological/model categories to infty -categories

 Next we consider the formation of module categories.
 Recall that given a symmetric monoidal $\infty$-category $\CC$ and a commutative algebra object $S\in \CAlg(\CC)$, the category of $S$-modules in $\CC$, $\Mod_S(\CC)$ is a symmetric monoidal category via the relative tensor product, constructed in \cite{HA}*{Section 4.5.2}.
 We will always consider $\Mod_S(\CC)$ as symmetric monoidal in this way.

 \begin{proposition} Let $\CM$ be a symmetric monoidal and cofibrantly generated model category with weak equivalences $W$, generating cofibrations $I$ and generating acyclic cofibrations $J$, and let $A$ be a commutative algebra object in $\CM$ whose underlying object is cofibrant.
 Suppose that $\Mod_A(\CM)$ admits a symmetric monoidal and cofibrantly generated model structure where fibrations and weak equivalences are tested on underlying objects, and the sets $A \otimes I$ and $A \otimes J$ form a set of generating cofibrations and generating acyclic cofibrations respectively.
 Write $W_m$ for the class of weak equivalences in $\Mod_A(\CM)$.
-Then there is a symmetric monoidal equivalence
+Then applying $\Mod_A$ to the functor $\CM^c\rightarrow \CM[W^{-1}]$ induces a symmetric monoidal equivalence

 \end{proposition}

 \begin{proof} This is essentially~\cite{HA}*{4.3.3.17}.
 However since the statement there does not literally apply, let us spell out the argument.
 We need to show that there exists a symmetric monoidal equivalence